NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-47.md

 “If anyone still has doubts, I invite you to come out!”

 Who among the cultivators would be so foolish?
 After this kind of situation had come to pass, who would be willing to offend Pure Yang Palace?
-Still wanting to taunt like that batch of sects headed by Greatest Sky Sect?
+Still wanting to taunt like that batch of sects headed by Greatest Heaven Sect?
 Even if someone had thought about this within their head, they did not dare to say anything.

 Yang Chen had climbed to the peak two times, while receiving attacks both times.
 This was not at all the usual level of difficulty for the Heavenly Stairs.
 When this thought flashed through someone’s mind, they immediately pushed it down.
 If he was able to climb to the peak under such circumstances, then wouldn’t it be no problem at all under normal circumstances?